MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 Adopt these security controls and adapt them to your organization risk appetite and productivity requirements.
 You should use a continuous improvement approach where you start somewhere and build towards the ideal state.

-You should start by prioritize controls and the minimum/ideal target levels to ensure you have high positive security impact and low-friction changes first.
+Start by prioritizing controls and the minimum ideal target levels.
+Ensure you have positive security impact and low-friction changes first.
 Prioritize, implement, and integrate the first control then repeat the process with the next control.

 You should prioritize the [critical foundations](#establish-critical-foundations) first because of their broad positive impact and [credential and secret scanning](#credential-and-secret-scanning) because of its high impact and frequent attacker use.